hmrc/trader-services-route-one-acceptance-tests/README.md

     ./run_tests.sh <environment> <browser-driver>

     ie. /run_tests.sh dev chrome

+    These tests can be run against dev or staging repeatedly if needed but there is a separate runner for QA ./run_tests_qa.sh

+    The QA runner can be run daily without making any changes but if you want to run it multiple times ensure that you use unique parameters or else it may result in a duplicate case.
+Changing either EPU/EntryNumber/EntryDate in the "Examples" section should cause the case to be unique

+    N.b.
+Some cases with identical parameters above may still not return a duplicate case depending on request type

 The `run_tests.sh` script defaults to the `local` environment with the locally installed `chrome` driver binary.
 For a complete list of supported param values, see:
  - `src/test/resources/application.conf` for **environment**